 This initiative continues to be promoted in California by a coalition of interested stakeholders including CAHF, California Department of Public Health Licensing and Certification, CMS Region IX, California Association of Long-Term Care Medicine, Health Services Advisory Group and others that are working together to plan strategies and share resources under the direction of the California Culture Change Coalition.

-CAHF is excited and encouraged by CMS’ call to facilitate the formation of a partnership in California to reduce the unnecessary use of antipsychotic medications in nursing homes and urges all California facilities to participate in the focused effort.
+CAHF is encouraged by CMS’ call to facilitate the formation of a partnership in California to reduce the unnecessary use of antipsychotic medications in nursing homes and urges all California facilities to participate in the focused effort.